-The MVA Account Option offers fixed interest rates that we guarantee for specified periods we call Guarantee Period Accounts.
+Introduction.
+The MVA Account Option offers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods".
 You may allocate new premium or existing Contract Value to the MVA Account Option.
-You may select the period for which the interest rate on our allocation will be guaranteed (the Guarantee Period) from among the Guarantee Periods we are then offering.
-Each allocation will establish a separate Guarantee Period Account.
-At the end of each Guarantee Period, you may choose to roll over the value of that Guarantee Period Account into a new Guarantee Period or allocate the value of that Guarantee Period Account to another investment option available under your variable annuity contract.
-If you withdraw Contract Value from a Guarantee Period Account prior to its expiration, a Market Value Adjustment (which can be positive or negative) will apply, except for withdrawals taken during the 10-day period after the expiration of a Guarantee Period Account.
+You may select the period for which the interest rate on our allocation will be guaranteed from among the Guarantee Periods we are then offering.
+Each allocation will establish a separate Guarantee Period account.
+At the end of each Guarantee Period, you may choose to roll over the value of that Guarantee Period account into a new Guarantee Period or allocate the value of that Guarantee Period account to another investment option available under your variable annuity contract.
+If you withdraw Contract Value from a Guarantee Period prior to its expiration, a Market Value Adjustment (which can be positive or negative) will apply, except for withdrawals taken during the 10-day period after the expiration of a Guarantee Period.